 Au pairs in the Netherlands are entitled to attend a language course.
 The host family should help the au pair in finding suitable offers within their area, and contribute 320 euros per year to the language course.

 The au pair program in the Netherlands is meant to be a cultural exchange.
 This includes the au pair and host family pursuing typical Dutch activities together to bring the au pair closer to Dutch culture.
-You may not see the au pair as an employee, but part of the family.
+The au pair should not be seen as an employee but rather an additional member of the family.

 Does the au pair need to register in the Netherlands?

 Yes.
-The steps differ for au pairs from a non EU country or a EU country.
+The steps differ for au pairs from a non-EU country or an EU country.